-The community support tool will provide geospatial analyses of environmental, regulatory and legal constraints to project deployment coupled with analyses of potential environmental justice constraints.
-Strategic stakeholder convening will inform the model of issues that are most important to communities.
+The Louisiana Decision Support Tool provides geospatial analyses of environmental, regulatory and legal constraints to project deployment coupled with analyses of potential environmental justice constraints.
+Strategic stakeholder convening informed the model of issues that are most important to communities.
 This project defines equitable carbon management technology deployment and geologic carbon storage exploration that is inclusive of a spectrum of environmental social considerations.

 The decision support tool analyzes multiple factors that are integral to the carbon management siting process.
 The tool considers key social factors indicating the vulnerability of communities across the state, as well as environmental regulatory, legal, and justice constraints to project deployment.

 To make sure community voice and equity are a key part of the tool, the Great Plains Institute worked with local partners to identify and convene stakeholders that represent diverse local perspectives.
 With the support of Louisiana-based facilitation experts at Franklin & Associates, the Great Plains Institute, Carbon Solutions, and SWCA hosted a series of community roundtables across the state to ensure community input guided the development of the support tool.

 Together, project partners lead community members in exercises that allowed them to prioritize the weight of various social factors, further refine how acceptable siting locations are determined, and provide key feedback on what additional environmental components should be included as well.

 The final version of the tool, crafted with this valuable community feedback in mind, displays data from dozens of indicators in a social factors map, an environmental factors map and a comprehensive map that combines all factor categories together.
 The team at Great Plains Institute continues to request and accept feedback from users to continuously streamline and improve the tool.